Your LLM Agent's Tool Calls Are Uncompensated Transactions

 approvalGate: async (args) => requestHumanApproval(args),

-Append-only — it happened and it can't be recalled.
-An email was sent.
-A webhook was fired.
-A row was inserted into an immutable audit log.
-Unwind doesn't pretend it can undo these.
-Instead, it records exactly what escaped — the recipient, the payload, the timestamp — so an operator knows the full blast radius without grepping CloudWatch. sendEmail, postWebhook, writeAuditLog.
+Append-only.
+It happened and you can't take it back.
+An email went out, a webhook fired, a row landed in an immutable log.
+Unwind doesn't pretend to undo these.
+It records what escaped, like the recipient, payload, and timestamp, so an operator can see the blast radius without digging through logs. sendEmail, postWebhook, writeAuditLog.

-Destructive — irreversible and high-stakes enough that the agent shouldn't fire it without a human in the loop.
-Unwind gates execution behind an approval callback that you implement.
-The tool won't run until the gate clears. deleteAccount, revokeAccess, terminateSubscription.
+Destructive.
+Irreversible, and serious enough that the agent shouldn't fire it without a human watching.
+Unwind blocks the call behind an approval callback you write, and the tool waits until the gate clears. deleteAccount, revokeAccess, terminateSubscription.

 Compensation in practice